 In her spare time Miranda goes trekking and reads ferociously.
 She is a trustee of Jane Austen’s House Museum.

-This session will also cover how many teachers are using Pobble to save time in planning and raise standards in writing.
-Pobble makes life easier for teachers and make writing even more special and exciting for children.
+This session will cover how teachers are using Pobble to save time in planning and raising standards in writing.
+Pobble makes life easier for teachers and makes writing even more special and exciting for children.

-Simon and Clare will share how Hartford Manor has grown into a reading school.
-They will explore the how 6 key strategies underpin reading at their school.
+Hartford Manor will share how they have frown into a reading school ad will explore how 6 key strategies underpin reading at their school.

-Spelling strategies to support pupils that can be used outside the classroom.
+Explore the spelling strategies that can be used outside the classroom to support pupils.
 The workshop will also provide an introduction to the Whole Brain Spelling approach.

 The workshop will explore current research and best practice for the teaching and learning of vocabulary across the curriculum.
 Delegates will leave with a multitude of practical strategies to use to support children’s vocabulary development.

-Explore the power of Primary School Book Club, both created to provide teachers and schools with children's book reviews, recommendations and resources to encourage a love of children’s literature amongst children and staff!
+Explore the power of The Reader Teacher and the Primary School Book Club, both created to provide teachers and schools with children's book reviews, recommendations and resources to encourage a love of children’s literature amongst children and staff!

 Hooking children into a book and how to get the most of out of their writing.
 The workshop will examine ways of developing hooks into a range of books and topics and how these can be used at key points throughout a unit of work.